Taking on responsibility

 - Inclusion

-A further goal is that of anchoring CDR in the company.
+A further goal is that of anchoring CDR in the organisation.